 - Proof of the U.S. citizen parent’s physical presence in the U.S. (This is not required if BOTH parents are U.S. citizens.)
 For children born to one U.S. citizen and one foreign national, the U.S. citizen parent will need to show five years of CUMULATIVE physical presence in the U.S., two of which must be after the age of 14.
 Examples of items that show physical presence are school transcripts, pay receipts, passport entry/exit stamps in current and previous passports, etc.

 - If also applying for a passport (see below) and only one parent is present in India, the other parent must complete Parental Consent Form DS-3053.
+A scanned copy of DS-3053 will not be accepted unless there is an emergency need to travel.
 This form must be notarized and submitted with a notarized copy of the absent parent’s photo ID (their passport is preferred).

 - Complete and print the following forms online before coming to your appointment but Please Do Not Sign The Forms Until Directed To Do So By A Consular Officer.DS-2029, Application for Consular Report of Birth Abroad (PDF)Form DS-11 Application for a U.S. Passport